-Services that are covered for you What you must pay when you get these services Medical and surgical supplies ordinarily provided by SNFs.
+Services that are covered for you What you must pay when you get these services Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors).
+Blood, including storage and administration.
+Medical and surgical supplies ordinarily provided by SNFs.
 Laboratory tests ordinarily provided by SNFs.
 X-rays and other radiology services ordinarily provided by SNFs.
 Use of appliances such as wheelchairs ordinarily provided by SNFs.
 Physician/practitioner services.
 Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
 A SNF where your spouse or domestic partner is living at the time you leave the hospital.
 Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost-sharing.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-In addition to counseling services, we cover certain FDA-approved nicotine replacement therapies for over-the-counter use.
-The items must be ordered by a \$0